-Biofuels are a sustainable energy source made from organic materials or recycled oils converted into liquid fuels.
-The most common types of biofuels are ethanol; an alcohol made from plant biomass, and biodiesel; a combination of alcohol and oil or fat.
-An exciting new resource for biofuels is algae, which is well-suited to growing here in the Southwest.
+Biofuels are a renewable energy source produced from biomass—organic materials or recycled oils converted into liquid fuel.
+Common biofuel types include ethanol, an alcohol made from plant biomass, and biodiesel, a combination of alcohol and oil or fat.
+The biofuels industry is rapidly expanding as it provides an alternative to fossil fuels.